mj-bahmani/Vehicle-insurance-simulation/README.md

 5. Probabilities that the Waiting Parking and Filling queue are empty.
 6. The percentage of customers who arrived alone and submitted a complaint.
 7. Mean time of remaining in the system.

+## <a name="branches"></a>Branches

+This repository contains three branches, each serving a specific purpose:

+1. **Main:** The main branch contains the primary simulation code and documentation.

+2. **Part2:** The part2 branch is dedicated to comparing two systems with different parameters.
+It helps us analyze the effects of increasing staff at each part of the insurance process or making other modifications.

+3. **Detached:** The detached branch is designed for finding the warm-up time of each system.
+The warm-up time is the period during which the queues transition from a transient state to a steady state.

 ## <a name="authors"></a>Authors 👥